Data Analytics

 Graduate

-Normally a 2.1 Honours degree in Mathematics, Statistics, or Computer Science or a closely related discipline, or equivalent qualification acceptable to the University.
+Normally a 2.1 Honours degree in Mathematics, Statistics, Computer Science, Computer Applications, or a closely related discipline, or equivalent qualification acceptable to the University.

-Applicants with a minimum 2.2 Honours degree in a cognate discipline, a 2.1 Honours degree in a non-cognate discipline, or who have not yet completed their degree, will be required to pass an aptitude test.
+Applicants with a minimum 2.2 Honours degree in a cognate discipline, a 2.1 Honours degree in a non-cognate discipline, or who have not yet completed their degree, will be considered on a case-by-case basis.

 Application dates